manuel-serrano/hiphop/doc/api/user-api.md

 array of JavaScript functions, which will be call at the end of the reaction if the signal has been emitted.

+As standard DOM-objects, you can use the followings methods to bind listener to the emission of signals (instead of `react\_functions`) :

+* `addEventListener(signalName, callback)`
+* `removeEventListener(signalName, callback)`.

+The listener method take one arguments, which is an object containing the `machine` name attribute, `signal` name attribute, and then, if the signal is valued, the `value` attribute.

 ### <rjs.localsignal> ###
 [:@glyphicon glyphicon-tag tag]